Table of Contents

-If you’ve ever seen a Peter Strickland film (Katalin Varga, The Duke of Burgundy, In Fabric), you know you’re in for a weird, wild, and incredibly stylish ride, and Berberian Sound Studio is no different.
+If you’ve ever seen a Peter Strickland film (Katalin Varga, The Duke of Burgundy, Flux Gourmet), you know you’re in for a weird, wild, and incredibly stylish ride, and Berberian Sound Studio is no different.
 The story of a buttoned-up British sound technician sent to an Italian film studio to work on an outlandish horror project, it allows Strickland to completely let loose with his pleasingly retro style.

 The trailer for this cerebral meta-horror film gives you a good taste of the striking visuals, effective sound design, and lovingly crafted 70’s atmosphere that the final product boasts.
 The fast-paced editing and creepy soundtrack also expertly reflect the mounting tension in the film, but it also includes some of the funnier moments of awkward comedy that give the film its unique vibe.

 Céline Sciamma’s 2011 drama about a gender non-conforming young girl who passes as a boy when she moves to a new neighborhood is an utter delight of a film; warm, charming, and deeply empathetic.

 Another promo that manages to sell the idea of the film with just a few expertly chosen scenes and minimal dialogue, the trailer for Tomboy perfectly conveys the joyous tone and sensitivity of the final product.